Why restaurants are open and schools are closed

 Close the bars.
 Open the schools.

 Public health experts have been repeating this same refrain since the summer, when many states and cities reopened businesses like bars, restaurants, and gyms — all areas where the coronavirus is thought to spread readily — without a clear plan to reopen school buildings.
-And the call has only gotten louder in recent weeks as cases skyrocket in a third viral wave and officials in cities like New York mull new school closures — while keeping indoor dining open.
+And the call has only gotten louder in recent weeks as cases skyrocket in a third viral wave and officials close schools while keeping indoor dining open.

+For example, New York City Mayor Bill de Blasio announced on November 18 that school buildings would close in the city in response to rising cases — but gyms and reduced-capacity indoor dining remain open, at least for now.

 While there remains some debate, schools don’t appear to be major sources of viral spread in this pandemic.
 Restaurants, bars, and gyms, however — places where adults congregate, often in close quarters and often without masks — do seem to contribute to outbreaks.
 Indeed, many European countries that have locked down to mitigate their second waves have allowed schools to remain open while such businesses close.
 “It seems very clear to me that schools ought to be our priority,” Robin Lake, director of the Center on Reinventing Public Education, a research organization at the University of Washington, told Vox.